neuvector/docs/user/pages/01.basics/02.requirements/docs.md

 * Officially supported container management systems, Kubernetes, native docker, docker swarm, docker UCP/DataCenter, docker Cloud, SUSE Rancher (RKE, RKE2, K3s etc), Google GKE/Kubernetes,  Amazon AWS EKS, Microsoft Azure AKS, VMware Photon, RedHat OpenShift (3.x to 4.10), IBM IKS, SUSE CaaS, Mirantis Kubernetes Engine, Nutanix Kubernetes Engine.
 * Docker run-time version: 1.9.0 and up; Docker API version: 1.21, CE and EE.
 * Containerd and CRI-O run-times (requires changes to volume paths in sample yamls).
 See changes required for Containerd in the Kubernetes deployment section and CRI-O in the OpenShift deployment section.
-* Most commercially supported CNI's including calico, weave, flannel, cilium, ovs etc are supported.
+* Most commercially supported CNI's including calico, weave, flannel, cilium, ovs, antrea etc are supported.
 * Console: Chrome or Firefox browser recommended.
 IE 11 not supported due to performance issues.
 * Minikube is supported for simple initial evaluation but not for full proof of concept.
 See below for changes required for the Allinone yaml to run on Minikube.